This blog may contain affiliate links. Read our disclosure policy for more info.

 Kitsilano Beach is my favorite beach in Vancouver.
 For one, the water here is beautiful and the sand is much cleaner than at Sunset beach.

 But Kitsilano is more than just a beach – it’s a neighborhood filled with trendy bars, restaurants, and shops.
+There are seriously so many amazing restaurants in Kits that you’ll have a hard time choosing just one.
 Going for a stroll on the beach for sunset and then heading out for dinner and drinks afterward is a perfect way to spend an evening in Vancouver.

 There are also lots of activities in Kitsilano including the waterfront public swimming pool, kayaking, biking, the farmers’ markets, as well as the Maritime Museum.
 Take a walk along the water, and head all the way to Jericho Beach and explore a part of Vancouver most don’t!